 Not only will these help you identify a tannic wine, but it can help you describe them, too.
 And that's a hand tool to have to upsell cocktails.

 We’ve defined tannins and given them some meaning within the context of wine and winemaking.
 We've also equipped you to recognize when tannic wines are being described.
 Higher tannins are an acquired taste, and because they’re not sweet or fruity they sometimes get a bad reputation.
 But wine wouldn’t be wine without tannins.
 They’re made for each other.
 And some of the biggest, most complex and impressive wines in the world are that way because of their expertly-managed tannin profiles.
 There should always be a spot in your wine inventory or wine cellar for some firm and complex tannic wines.
 They often fetch the highest wine bottle prices or wine by the glass prices and can boost your restaurant or bar profitability in a big way.

-If you’re anything like me, this article has made you want to go out and make your own tannins tasting notes.
+If you’re anything like me, this article is just one of many steps in your quest for how to become a sommelier.
 So go forth, pucker up, and enjoy the plush, brawny grip of tannins.